-Easily, one of the highlights of my summer was attending Console-Room, a Doctor Who themed convention in the Twin Cities.
-I posted a recap about the convention in this post: https://bizarrebrunette.wordpress.com/2015/06/01/life-lately-doctor-who-conconsole-room/ While attending, I definitely cringed when I checked my bank account after the convention.
+Easily, one of the highlights of my summer was attending Console-Room, a Doctor Who-themed convention in the Twin Cities.
+I posted a recap about the convention in this post: While attending, I definitely spent too much money.
 My purchases included two books: Companion Piece Women Celebrating Aliens and Tin Dogs of Doctor Who and Chicks Dig Time Lords.

-One of my favorite essays is written by Kathryn Sullivan who happens to be a Minnesota based author.
+One of my favorite essays is written by Kathryn Sullivan who happens to be a Minnesota-based author.
 The best part is that Kathryn Sullivan used to be employed by Winona State University, which is where I currently attend school.
 Even more coincidental, Kathryn mentions that there used to be a Doctor Who club on my school’s campus.
 How awesome is that?!
-One of my friends is currently trying to start a Doctor Who club on campus which I do attend to be apart of.
-It’s mind blowing that before I was born, a Doctor Who club existed in Winona.
+One of my friends is currently trying to start a Doctor Who club on campus which I do intend to be a part of.
+It’s cool to hear that before I was born, a Doctor Who club existed in Winona.

 Another favorite essay of mine is written by Lynne M. Thomas.
-She talks about her backstory into the Doctor Who fandom and also about her daughter, Caitlin.
-Caitlin was born with a rare disorder which impacts her development and growth.
-Lynn brings her daughter to many different conventions and the people in the Doctor Who fandom accept and respect her.
-Even Doctor Who stars such as Elisabeth Sladen and Colin Baker were respectful and patient with her.
+She talks about her backstory in the Doctor Who fandom and also about her daughter, Caitlin.
+Caitlin was born with a rare disorder that impacts her development and growth.
+Lynn brings her daughter to many different conventions.
 It again shows how liking Doctor Who can bring you closer to respectful and delightful people.